ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - Need to handle missing data: fill-in or create a special distance
     - Sensitive to class-outliers (mislabeled training instances)
     - Sensitive to lots of errelevant attributes (they affect the distance)
-      - Similar to Naive Bayes, DTs are not as prone to it
+      - Similar to Naïve Bayes, DTs are not as prone to it
     - Computationally expensive
       - Spcace: need to store all training examples
       - Time: need to compute distance to all examples: $O(nd)$